 - Your trampoline needs to be anchored into the ground.
 Imagine the fun you’ll have talking to your neighbor if, on a windy day, your trampoline does some bouncing on its own and flies across the yard and into his parked car.

 Do all that, and your insurance agent will probably be happy.
 Not having those precautions in place is how you can get in trouble.
 If something goes wrong, your insurance might cover you, but the company will certainly then drop you.
-Alternately, if your insurance agent comes out to look at hailstorm damage on your roof and spots your unsafe trampoline in the backyard, you could find your rates shooting up, or you might simply lose your insurance.
+Alternatively, if your insurance agent comes out to look at hailstorm damage on your roof and spots your unsafe trampoline in the backyard, you could find your rates shooting up, or you might simply lose your insurance.

 Will your rates still go up, if you call ahead of time or after a trampoline purchase, and you do everything your insurance company says?
 It’s certainly possible, but most agents that I’ve spoken to say that your rates aren’t likely to change.
 They just want your trampoline to be as safe as possible – and who can argue with that?